wp-plugins/two-level-conditional-menu/readme.txt

 You would only be able to see the "History" and "People" menu items on the "About," "History," and "People" pages.

-The menu must be in the "Primary" location.

 == Installation ==

 1. Upload `two-level-conditional-menu.php` to the `/wp-content/plugins/` directory